ICGC-TCGA-PanCancer/pcawg-ega-submission/README.md

 ```
 Upon successful submission, EGA receipt XML will be stored under the same folder for later use.

-Finally, after all Analysis objects are submitted to EGA, we create EGA dataset which will include all these Analysis objects.
+Then, after all Analysis objects are submitted to EGA, we create EGA dataset which will include all these Analysis objects.
 This is done the following two steps:
 ```
 ega_sub --auth 'xxxx' prepare dataset analysis